Tasks and Limits#

 Note

-ConfigurationLimit is applied automatically when you don’t pass a custom limits list.
+ConfigurationLimit is applied automatically when no custom limits list is provided.
 All other limits must be added explicitly.

 Consider tracking a target that moves outward, requiring the arm to extend toward its reach limit: